ONLYOFFICE/onlyoffice-docspace-wordpress/README.md

-# WordPress ONLYOFFICE DocSpace integration plugin
+# ONLYOFFICE DocSpace plugin for WordPress

 This plugin enables users to access ONLYOFFICE DocSpace, a room-based collaborative environment, from [WordPress](https://wordpress.org/), as well as add DocSpace rooms and files to the WordPress pages.